jdk24/fossgis_project/report/report.md

-It is also the area of interest of an ongoing project by the German Federal Ministry of Transport and Digital Infrastructure (BMVI): The Satellite-based system for displaying, predicting and simulating air pollutants for sustainable urban and regional development ("Satellitenbasiertes System zur Anzeige, Prognose und Simulation von Luftschadstoffen f�r eine nachhaltige Stadt- und Regionalentwicklung - SAUBER").
+It is also the area of interest of an ongoing project by the German Federal Ministry of Transport and Digital Infrastructure (BMVI): The Satellite-based system for displaying, predicting and simulating air pollutants for sustainable urban and regional development ("Satellitenbasiertes System zur Anzeige, Prognose und Simulation von Luftschadstoffen für eine nachhaltige Stadt- und Regionalentwicklung - SAUBER").

 At the same time, while cycling has no direct adverse effect on the air quality - cyclists themselves are directly subjected to air pollution within a city, as cycle paths are usually in immediate proximity to roads.